Top 12 Reasons to Move to Marin County

 Perhaps our abundance of outdoor activities is the reason Realtor magazine named Marin County as one of the top 10 places in the country where Americans live the longest.
 The median life span here is 83.8 years.

-REASON TWO: Open Space and Hiking
+REASON TWO: Hiking and Biking

 A whopping 80% of Marin County is preserved open space.
 Beyond the many national, state, county and even local parks that dot the county, many neighborhoods back up onto open space and fire roads that afford wonderful hikes, dog walking and communing with nature.
 One of my favorite hikes is the Tennessee Valley Hike (pictured above) but frankly there are so many it’s hard to choose — and living here more than two decades I still haven’t seen all of them.
 You could spend a lifetime exploring all the hiking trails in Marin County.